Arthur McInnarney: Rugby League and Rugby Union (1941)

 The 1941 season saw McInnarney play eight games for Mt Albert before he moved into camp to prepare for his military service.
 While there he played eight games for the Papakura Army rugby union side in the Auckland club competition and also at least one match for a Waiouru Army rugby team before departing for Europe.
-His first game of the season was in a preliminary round 2 game in April 26 against City which was drawn 5-5.
-He scored their only try which was described as “nice”, and “from a fine passing movement”.
-They lost their first Fox Memorial Shield championship game on May 3 against Marist by 20-18.
-There were “two fine movement in which Cowley, McInnarney and B. Cranch were prominent gave Mount Albert three successive tries”.
-While overall “among the Mount Albert backs McInnarney stood out as the best back on the ground and was responsible for three tries”.
+His first game of the season was in a preliminary round 2 game on 26 April against City which was drawn 5–5.
+He scored their only try which was described as "nice", and "from a fine passing movement".
+They lost their first Fox Memorial Shield championship game on 3 May against Marist by 20–18.
+There were "two fine movement in which Cowley, McInnarney and B. Cranch were prominent gave Mount Albert three successive tries".
+While overall "among the Mount Albert backs McInnarney stood out as the best back on the ground and was responsible for three tries".